factscript/factscript/README.md

     WithdrawAmountFromCustomerAccount(customer = accountId, withdraw = total)
 }
 ```
 As you can see, we can execute another process by just sending the respective message to it and we can use our variables defined for the process as parameters.
 This command will wait for the *successful* execution of the called process and let our process continue afterwards.
-Note that the process to be called also has to be defined in Flow.
+Note that the process to be called also has to be defined in Factscript.
 We do not show the definition of the account withdrawal process in our tutorial, so feel free to script it by yourself or use the [this](https://github.com/factdriven/lang/blob/master/demo/cam/src/main/kotlin/io/factdriven/language/execution/cam/Account.kt) mock-up process from our demo.

 However, something may go wrong during the execution of called process or even afterwards.
-For these cases Flow language offers the ```but``` statement--a very powerful exception handling tool.
+For these cases Factscript offers the ```but``` statement--a very powerful exception handling tool.
 It allows you to catch failure messages from the called process, set timeouts and much more.
 You will see many possible usages for it in this tutorial.
 Right now we will use the ```but``` statement to return money back to the customer account in case the payment process breaks later on.
 It is quite important as our customer won't be very happy if the order is not fulfilled but the money is still withdrawn :-)
 So, our process call will look as follows:
 ```kotlin